JimWestergren/Clesto/README.md

 # Clesto
 The online implementation of the board game Clesto.

-Created by Måns Gullberg using AI with feedback and testing from Jim Westergren and Alvin Westergren.
+Created in April 2025 by Måns Gullberg using AI with feedback and testing from Jim Westergren and Alvin Westergren.

 Paid for and owned by Codalex AB, MIT license.